ollyburren/CHIGP/README.md

 #Initial setup

+##Tabix installation

+Follow instructions available from [htslib](https://github.com/samtools/htslib) to install tabix.
+Test software assumes that the location of the tabix binary is available on the path.

 ##Setup .Rprofile

 All scripts and instructions assume that you have a git repository directory in which you have cloned CHIGP.
 The test scripts assume that you will use a .Rprofile to let R know where this is.